Skip to main content

 Your body operates under the direction of the endocrine system, a sophisticated communication network that uses hormones as chemical messengers.
 This system governs everything from your sleep-wake cycle to your metabolic rate and your capacity to handle stress.
 Two of its primary command structures are the Hypothalamic-Pituitary-Adrenal (HPA) axis and the Hypothalamic-Pituitary-Gonadal (HPG) axis.

-The is your stress-response modulator.
-When you perceive a threat ∞ be it a looming deadline, a difficult conversation, or even chronic sleep deprivation ∞ your hypothalamus releases a hormone that signals your pituitary gland, which in turn signals your adrenal glands to produce cortisol. is the body’s primary stress hormone.
+The HPA axis is your stress-response modulator.
+When you perceive a threat ∞ be it a looming deadline, a difficult conversation, or even chronic sleep deprivation ∞ your hypothalamus releases a hormone that signals your pituitary gland, which in turn signals your adrenal glands to produce cortisol.
+Cortisol is the body’s primary stress hormone.

 It mobilizes energy, modulates inflammation, and sharpens focus for short-term survival.
-The HPG axis, on the other hand, regulates sexual function and development through hormones like testosterone in men and in women.
+The HPG axis, on the other hand, regulates sexual function and development through hormones like testosterone in men and estrogen and progesterone in women.
 These two axes are deeply interconnected.
 The signals that govern stress directly influence the signals that govern your metabolic and reproductive health.

 A wellness program’s true value is determined by its alignment with your individual endocrine function.